Giridharkotha/morfessor-telugu-tutorial/proposal.md

 Morfessor does not need labeled data to train.
 However, to evaluate the model's segmentation quality, I will:
 - Use a small manually annotated list of segmented Telugu words
 **OR**
-- Attempt to find existing annotated data from Telugu WordNet, IndoWordNet, or linguistic datasets.
+- Attempt to find existing annotated data from Telugu WordNet or linguistic datasets.

 ## 🧠 Why This Project?